mikbe/eventable/README.markdown

 If you want a simple way to add events to your classes without a bunch of other unrelated IO stuff this is the solution for you.
 (If you want to monitor IO events check out EventMachine)

-You don't have to worry about memory leaks either because Eventable only make a reference to the listening object when it needs to talk to it then it disposes of that reference.
-Best of all it will automatically remove registered listeners when they get garbage collected.
+You might be saying, "What about Observable?
+Why not just use that?"
+The problem with observable is that it saves a reference to the observing object.
+If you drop and add a bunch of them you've got a huge memory leak.
+With Eventable you don't have to worry about memory leaks because Eventable only make a reference to the listening object when it needs to talk to it and when it's done it disposes of that reference.
+Eventable will even automatically remove registered listeners when they get garbage collected.

+Eventable also allows for more fine-grain control than Observable.
+You can register for specific events instead of just saying, "Hey, let me know when anything changes."

 Eventable couldn't be easier to use.